minillinim/webserver_hyjinx/README.md

 The project makes use of Ansible vault.
 You will need to create a new encrypted var file called: `vault.yml` which resides in the `group_vars\all` folder.
 Place the password for the vault in the `vault.passwd` file in the `<project_root>` (this file is ignored by git by default).

-The kibana site is password protected.
+The Kibana site is password protected.
 Use `htpasswd` to make a new user and password and add this information to the vault so that your file looks like this:

 ```
 ---